ron190/jsql-injection/README.md

 - Automatic injection of 23 kinds of databases: Access, CockroachDB, CUBRID, DB2, Derby, Firebird, H2, Hana, HSQLDB, Informix, Ingres, MaxDB, Mckoi, MySQL, Neo4j, NuoDB, Oracle, PostgreSQL, SQLite, SQL Server, Sybase, Teradata and Vertica
 - Multiple injection strategies: Normal, Error, Blind and Time
 - Multiple injection structures: Standard, Zipped, Dump In One Shot
-- SQL injection expressions programming at runtime
+- SQL expressions programming at runtime
-- JavaScript/Java tampering methods programming at runtime
+- JavaScript/Java tampering programming at runtime
-- Injection of multiple targets
+- Injection of a list of targets
 - Search for administration pages
 - Creation and visualization of Web shell and SQL shell
 - Read and write files on host using injection